CZ-NIC/knot/doc/man_knotc.rst

 Type *item* parameter in the form of *section*\ [**[**\ *id*\ **]**\ ][**.**\ *name*].

-(*) indicates a local operation which requires a configuration available.
+(*) indicates a local operation which requires a configuration.

 Examples
 --------